AdvancedClimateSystems/uModbus/docs/source/installation.rst

 Installation
 ------------

-uModbus has been tested_ on Python 2.7, Python 3.3+ and Pypy.
+uModbus has been tested_ on Python 2.7 and Python 3.3+.

 As package
 ==========